 Dogs of all shapes, sizes, and breeds

 Do you have a favorite breed of dog?
-I like all types of dogs, but some favorites are beagles, Cavalier King Charles Spaniels, keeshonds, labs, bichon frises, and samoyeds.
-While all of these breeds share very few similarities, one common trait is that they can become therapy dogs.
+I love all types of dogs, but some favorites are beagles, Norwegian Elkhounds, Cavalier King Charles Spaniels, keeshonds, labs, bichon frises, and Samoyeds.
+While all of these breeds share very few similarities, one common trait is that they can become therapy dogs, and my first interactions with many of these breeds were with therapy dogs.
 Most therapy dog organizations have no breed restrictions, making it easy to meet your favorite type of dog, or find a new favorite.

 Calm around children, especially those with disabilities

 Therapy dogs and handlers go through training about how to behave around and work with children.
 This includes children that are in the hospital or have a disability.
 A dog does not judge what someone looks like or what limits they may have, they love people unconditionally.
 For kids that may have problems petting dogs, handlers can also help with simple accommodations.
 The most common is picking up the dog so no one has to bend over.
 Other accommodations include sitting in a certain position or taking additional precautions to avoid licking.